MandusBorjesson/Kretsn_Glasses/Code/Image_Loader/README.txt

 	- _M : Mode switch, "1" displays the image one "frame" (eight rows) at the time.
 "2" sweeps over the image
 	- _P: time period between frame updates, in milliseconds.
 Values between 0 and 25000 are permitted.
 	- _L/R: Left/Right eye color setting, see table below.
+	- _S[1-9]/R: Number of loops.
+Animations loop [1-9] times (or a random amount when using _SR) and then halt at last frame
+	- _C[N+]: Chain command.
+Use alongside _S switch.
+When animation finishes looping it jumps to animation N. Can use a single multiple N, i.e _C62, in this case the animation will jump to one of the two options (2 or 6, random) when finished.

 Eye color settings:
  0: Eye off
  1: Red